gardhr/entropis/README.md

 Converts a base-64 encoded datastore to text with passphrase.
 (Note: Does NOT modify the internal state of the `entropis` object.)

-`entropis.set(passphrase, domain, password)`
+`entropis.set(passphrase, domain, password, user)`

-Securely stores the password for a given domain within the internal datastore using a master passphrase.
+Securely stores the password and username for a given domain within the internal datastore using a master passphrase.
 Returns the updated base-64 representation of the datastore.

 `entropis.get(passphrase, domain)`